Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 ### Sub-sections

 * Sub-titles - Name of company, position title, languages/tools used, location (optional).
 This can be two lines.
-* Dates - Include the start and end date ("present" if it is ongoing when you submit your resume).
+* Dates - Include the start and end date ("present" if it is ongoing when you submit your r&eacute;sum&eacute;).
 I put the dates on the right margin.
 The format I use is "Abbreviated month year - Abbreviated month year" e.g. "Jan.
 2005 - Dec.
 2008".
     * There are multiple ways of abbreviating the months: Jun. vs June, Jul. vs July, Sep. vs Sept.
 Just keep it consistent throughout e.g. if September is abbreviated to "Sept." then abbreviate all instances in the same manner.
 * Points - There should be two to five points in each sub-section.
 More detail about points below.